marcusforsberg/yoast-acf-analysis/README.md

 # Yoast ACF Analysis
+## Please see the up-to-date version maintained by Yoast: https://github.com/Yoast/yoast-acf-analysis/

+---

 WordPress plugin that adds the content of all ACF fields to the Yoast SEO score analysis.

 ##Description